kelvin1095/rust-web-project/README.md

 ### Creating tables for user log in information

+I think there should be another table for things you can change frequently such as:

+- username
+- email
+- preferred name

 `CREATE TABLE users (
     user_id SERIAL PRIMARY KEY,
     username VARCHAR(50) UNIQUE NOT NULL,